 Turkish Struggles Early

-The task of winning proved difficult for Turkey as it had major injury problems ahead of the match, including a groin injury from Tümer Metin.
+he task of winning seemed difficult for Turkey as it had significant injury problems ahead of the match, including a groin injury from Tümer Metin.
 He and Emre Belözoglu were both scheduled to miss this game, but Metin did start.
 Emre Güngör started the game in what was only his second cap for Turkey.

 When the teams met in 2003, Jan Koller scored against Turkey in a 4-0 victory.
 After Aurelio's yellow card, the Czech Republic looked to score the opening goal, but Koller was unable to keep his header attempt down from a Jankulovski free kick.